aRibra/llama_qna/README.md

 - **Rouge Scores**: High Rouge scores indicate better quality and relevance of generated answers.
   - **MK-PhysX-7b-qna**: Achieved 40.57% Rouge-1, 26.15% Rouge-2, and 37.50% Rouge-L at checkpoint 2600.
   - **Paper-7b-qna**: Achieved 70.78% Rouge-1, 62.56% Rouge-2, and 69.20% Rouge-L at checkpoint 360.

-### Training Loss

-- **MK-PhysX-7b-PT**:
-  - Pre-training (text): Demonstrated a steady decrease in training loss across epochs.
-  - Fine-tuning (Q&A): Further reduced training loss, indicating effective adaptation to the Q&A task.
-- **Paper-7b-PT**:
-  - Pre-training (text): Showed consistent reduction in training loss.
-  - Fine-tuning (Q&A): Achieved lower training loss, confirming successful fine-tuning for the Q&A task.

 ### Sample Q&A Responses